MikeOfZen/pydantic-morph/.github/app_prompt.instructions.md

 - Use specific exception types
 - Provide meaningful error messages
 - Never ignore or suppress errors silently
+- Properly use classmethod and staticmethods, or just a global method where appropriate
+- if some long name variable is repeated more than 3 times make a shorter version of it.
 ## Forbidden Practices
 - No functions longer than 50 lines
 - Avoid classes with more than 7 methods